 Graduate Degree: Harvard School of Dental Medicine - Doctor of Medical Dentistry, Premedicine

-In his free time, Glory enjoys finding wildlife during hikes and continues to dance for fun.
+In my free time, I enjoy finding wildlife during hikes and continue to dance for fun.